 Today I read through many pages online with tips for meditators who are just beginning, and I copied some the lists from them: Zenhabits.org, Buddhaimonia.com, and Psychology Today.
-I have a different take on some of these points, so I’ve removed their descriptions and I’ll add my comments beside each one.
+I have a different take on some of these questions/answers, so I’ve removed their descriptions and I’ll add my comments beside each one.
 Hope you find it useful!

 1) Make it a Formal Practice.
 This one I disagree with a lot.
 There is no real need to meditate with anyone, under anyone, or to join any group in which to learn about meditation.
 There are many good books on the subject and now you can go to YouTube and see videos too.
 I’m also partial to my book – probably the easiest source of learning the bare basics – “Meditation for Beginners” you can find here.